OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: The Framework

 In \system, on the other hand, the simulator measures actual computation time for each party.
 The simulation runs each party's computation sequentially, and then aggregates the computation delays to simulate the parallel execution of client computations.
 While this enables us to capture realistic computation times, it also means that accurate results depend on the actual efficiency of the protocol's implementation.
 In our case study implementations, we use efficient libraries to implement computationally challenging features (e.g. PyNaCl for public-key encryption; Galois for finite field operations).

-\paragraph{Modeling the network.} \abides supports the modeling of communication latency between different parties in the protocol, which is crucial to creating realistic simulations.
+\paragraph{Modeling network latency.} \abides supports the modeling of communication latency between different parties in the protocol, which is crucial to creating realistic simulations.
 In this model, a two-dimensional \emph{latency matrix} defines the minimum nanosecond delay between each pair of parties.
-By using the pairwise latency matrix and the latency noise model, the kernel simulates network conditions and locations of the parties.
+The kernel uses this matrix and a noise model to simulate network conditions.

 \system models network delays using a real-world internet speed test dataset~\cite{speed_test} to simulate deployment on a wide-area network.
 Based on zoom level 16 web mercator tiles (approximately 610.8 meters by 610.8 meters at the equator), the dataset provides global fixed broadband and mobile (cellular) network latency measurements.
 The latency matrix is computed by measuring the latency between each endpoint and their respective internet providers, then adding the speed-of-light latency between their geographic locations.